 So in January 2010, the Oxford Real Farming Conference was launched in the late mediaeval library attached to the University Church of St Mary’s in Oxford’s High Street.
 In part we conceived the ORFC as the antidote to the official, Oxford Farming Conference, which for the past 60 years has presented the Establishment view and of late has encouraged farmers to focus on high tech, and trust to the global market.

 But the point of the ORFC is not to attack the status quo but to look ahead — to ask what the world really needs, and what’s possible, and to show what really can be done.
 Always on the agenda, or thereabouts, is the dream of Agrarian Renaissance: to restore agriculture and all that goes with it to its proper place at the heart of the economy, and indeed of all our lives.
 Agriculture at present, and farmers, are marginalised.
 The thing that matters most for humankind is low on the global agenda.

 We are also exploring new ways of structuring farms – with groups of like-minded people running various quasi-independent but linked farming and related enterprises in the same space, to form a cooperative or a partnership that is more efficient biologically, more robust economically, and more convivial, than any one person can achieve alone.

 The ORFC has grown year by year.
-In 2017 we expect 750 delegates, and we hope that half of them are farmers (which in Britain, is a very good turn-out).
-2017 also sees us once again in Oxford’s splendid Town Hall.
+In 2017 we had over 950 delegates over the two days, half of which were farmers (which in Britain, is a very good turn-out).
+Audio recordings, videos, photos and PowerPoints of the ORFC 2017 can be found here.